orenbenkiki/dynamake/README.rst

 .............................

-To ensure that changing the configuration of a action will trigger re-computation, if either :py:func:`dynamake.make.config_file` or :py:func:`dynamake.make.config_param` is invoked in the action step, then DynaMake wll generate a configuration file for the specific action step invocation (depending on the step name as well as the values of its function arguments).
+To ensure that changing the configuration of a action will trigger re-computation, if either :py:func:`dynamake.make.config_file` is invoked in the action step, then DynaMake wll generate a configuration file for the specific action step invocation (depending on the step name as well as the values of its function arguments).

 For action steps, this file is automatically considered as a dependency.
 That is, if its content changes, the action will re-execute.
 However the configuration file is not added to :py:attr:`dynamake.make.Action.input`, to make it easier for plan steps to use it as the "real" inputs file list.
 Plan steps are always executed so there is no question of dependencies.

-The step code can either access the parameter values using :py:func:`dynamake.make.config_param`, or pass the whole generated file as an action command line argument by invoking :py:func:`dynamake.make.config_file` (e.g., if the action is implemented using DynaMake's utilities for writing configurable applications).
+The step code can pass the path of the generated file as an action command line argument (e.g., if the action is implemented using DynaMake's utilities for writing configurable applications).

+The step code may also
+access the parameter values using :py:func:`dynamake.make.config_param`, regardless of whether a configuration file is generated.
+It may directly use these values or pass them as per-parameter command line arguments to an action command.

-If only :py:func:`dynamake.make.config_param` was invoked, then when the step completes, DynaMake will complain about unused parameters whose ``when`` condition explicitly tested for the ``step`` name.
+If :py:func:`dynamake.make.config_file` was not invoked, then when the step completes, DynaMake will complain about unused parameters, whose name was not suffixed by a ``?``.
 This will detect most typos and "useless" parameters which have no effect on the build.

 If :py:func:`dynamake.make.config_file` was invoked, then DynaMake will assume the file is processed by (some) action, which will take responsibility over detecting unrecognized parameters.
 To enable this, the generated YAML configurable file contains a mapping using the same convention as the ``then`` section of a configuration rule; that is, if the name of an unrecognized parameter ends with a ``?``, then it will be silently ignored, otherwise it will be an error.

 This allows specifying default parameters for a large set of steps in a generic rule without complaints about unrecognized configuration parameters.
 The generated redundant parameters are somewhat reduced by the fact that a ``when`` clause is automatically false if it examines an argument which does not exist for the step.

 The generated configuration file is created in a special directory.
 By default, this is ``.dynamake``, but this can be overriden using :py:func:`dynamake.make.set_config_dir`, or, if using